abau171/helpmio/README.md

 ```
 python3 main.py
 ```
 4. On the local machine, go to a browser and enter http://localhost:9009/ in the address bar to access the application.
-If other computers are on the same network, you can enter the IP address of the machine running main.py to access the application as well.
+If other computers are on the same network, you can enter the IP address (with port 9009 at the end) of the machine running main.py to access the application as well.